Furretar/furretar.github.io/docs/chinese/mandarin-dubs.md

 # Mandarin Dubs
 I upload Mandarin dubs of anime at [https://nyaa.si/user/Furretar](https://nyaa.si/user/Furretar).
 My goal is to optimize my uploads for language learning.

-I'm at an intermediate level of Mandarin, with about 6,000 anki cards.
-I'd love to talk to anyone learning mandarin (or Japanese), so feel free to message me anytime.

 ## Contact
 To contact me, you can use my Discord ID (preferred): `furretar`